 About Fige

 Fige is the restaurant that every Ankara local under 40 has been to on a second date, an anniversary, or a marriage proposal.
-It occupies a converted villa in the Yıldızevler district of Çankaya, with dark red-washed walls, two rooms of antique furniture and objets, a vintage piano that is played live during dinner service, and — most importantly — a flowering garden terrace that faces the Atakule tower.
+It occupies a converted villa in the Yıldızevler district of Çankaya, with dark red-washed walls, two rooms of antique furniture and objets, a vintage piano that is played live during dinner service, and.
+Most importantly.
+A flowering garden terrace that faces the Atakule tower.
 The combination is the closest thing Ankara has to a Paris bistro interior.

 The kitchen is run by Emine Beder, a longtime Fige cook who took over as head chef in 2019.
-The menu is a hybrid — Turkish mezes and grill classics on one side, a short French-international list on the other.
-The signature dishes are the lamb shank with Anatolian spices, the handmade mantı with yogurt and sumac, and — for the non-Turkish palate — a properly executed duck confit.
+The menu is a hybrid.
+Turkish mezes and grill classics on one side, a short French-international list on the other.
+The signature dishes are the lamb shank with Anatolian spices, the handmade mantı with yogurt and sumac, and.
+For the non-Turkish palate.
+A properly executed duck confit.
 Desserts include a supremely rich chocolate fondant and a sütlaç (Turkish rice pudding) that arrives caramelised to order.

-The wine list is concise — roughly 80 labels, mostly Turkish — but well-chosen, with the sommelier happy to walk a first-time diner through a Turkish wine tasting flight.
+The wine list is concise.
+Roughly 80 labels, mostly Turkish.
+But well-chosen, with the sommelier happy to walk a first-time diner through a Turkish wine tasting flight.
 Service is warm and unhurried, in keeping with the room's atmosphere.
 Live piano is nightly from 8pm.
 The garden is open May through October; the interior rooms are the preferred space November through April.

 Why It's Perfect for First Date

 Fige is the Ankara first-date restaurant because it solves the problem all first dates face: the room matters.
-The vintage piano, the candlelight, the red walls, the garden — none of it is accidental.
+The vintage piano, the candlelight, the red walls, the garden.
+None of it is accidental.
 The food is reliably good without being the focus, which is exactly right for a conversation-first dinner.
 For a proposal, the garden terrace at sunset with the Atakule lit behind is the photo everyone has seen on Ankara's wedding-photography feeds.

 Community Reviews